[1] 10

 The {gtsummary} package provides “an elegant and flexible way to create publication-ready analytical and summary tables using the R programming language.”
 (Sjoberg et al. 2021)

-Here the code uses a some new syntax at the end of the variable name [,2:4]
+Here the code uses some new syntax at the end of the variable name [,2:4] so the calculations do not include the first column which is no numeric: gov_enty.

 - This is showing another feature of R - the ability to use only a subset of the entire data set with some compact syntax.